ElderiedGlenvilleState2013/awsNotes/AWSNotes/Pods/Target Support Files/Pods-AWSNotes/Pods-AWSNotes-acknowledgements.markdown

 ## AWSMobileClient

 The AWS Mobile SDK for iOS is generally licensed under the Apache 2.0 License, with the AWSLex/Bluefront folder under the AWS Customer Agreement (https://aws.amazon.com/agreement/ ).

+## AWSS3

+The AWS Mobile SDK for iOS is generally licensed under the Apache 2.0 License, with the AWSLex/Bluefront folder under the AWS Customer Agreement (https://aws.amazon.com/agreement/ ).